BolajiAyodeji/bolajiayodeji.com/content/how-to-compile-your-c-code-in-visual-studio-code.md

 * Use the shortcut `Ctrl+Alt+M`
 * Or press F1 and then select/type Stop Code Run
-* Or right click the Output Channel and then click Stop Code Run in context menu
+* Or right-click the Output Channel and then click Stop Code Run in the context menu

-> > Hurray, you jut successfully set up your C++ environment in VsCode.
+> > Hurray, you just successfully set up your C++ environment in VsCode.

 # Conclusion